jorgehog/QMC2/tools/DCViz/README.txt

 Ok I have done so, now I want to use the GUI!

-    Allright, you can start the DCVizGUI.main(masterDir) function with a chosen masterDir (the place all your open dialoges windows will 'look first'.
-Typically you run folder)
+    Allright, then simply start the DCVizGUI.main(masterDir) function with a chosen masterDir (the place all your open dialoges windows will 'look first'.
+Typically your run/scratch folder)

-    hotkeys (also aviable from file/options menu):
+    Aviable hotkeys (also aviable from file/options menu):
     -ctrl+s : opens a dialogue window to set the path (and load files in this path) File detection is based on the nametag.
 It will be matched with a subclass of dcv_sup (see prev section)